History, tourist information, and nearby accommodation

 More tragedy followed in World war Two, when 6 military planes crashed on Goatfell and the neighbouring peak of Beinn Nuis, costing 51 servicemen their lives.

-Address: Brodick, Arran, Arran, Ayrshire, Scotland, KA27 8HY
+Address: Brodick, Isle of Arran, Arran, Ayrshire, Scotland, KA27 8HY

 Attraction Type: Countryside